 Beginning April 1, 2019, the City left MOPERM and joined the States Risk Retention Group ("States Risk"), which is a member-owned company providing excess liability insurance to cities, counties, school districts, and other public entities across the country.
-States Risk is a risk retention program whereby the City assumes the first \$250,000 of each liability claim.
+States Risk is a risk retention program whereby the City assumes the first \$150,000 of each liability claim for the 2020 policy year.
+This amount increases to \$200,000 for the 2021 policy year, and will stabilize at \$250,000 deductible per claim starting in the 2022 policy year.

 The liability limits with States Risk are \$10,000,000 each occurrence/policy aggregate.

-The City is self-insured for workers' compensation and has purchased excess coverage for workers' compensation claims in excess of \$1,500,000 per accident.
-In order to maintain this self-insured status for workers compensation, the State of Missouri requires the City to maintain a surety bond in the amount of \$2,320,000 and an escrow account in the amount of \$200,000.
+The City is self-insured for workers' compensation, but carries an excess coverage insurance policy, limited to \$3,000,000 per occurrence for workers' compensation claims in excess of \$1,000,000 per occurrence.
+In order to maintain this self-insured status for workers' compensation, the State of Missouri requires the City to maintain a surety bond in the amount of \$2,320,000 and an escrow account in the amount of \$200,000.
 The escrow account of \$200,000 is reflected as restricted assets in the Workers' Compensation Fund.
 Estimated workers' compensation claims incurred but not reported are accrued as liabilities in the City's Workers' Compensation Fund.

-The City offers its employees and retirees contributory self-insurance healthcare plans (Staywell Open Access Plan 1, Staywell Open Access Plan 2, and the Post-65 Retiree Medicare Plan).
-An excess coverage insurance policy covers the portion of specific claims in excess of \$275,000 and aggregate claims in excess of \$24,325,904 for the open access plan and for the in-network plan.
-The City's share of the premiums for this employee and retiree benefit was \$16,432,951 for Fiscal Year 2021.
+The City offers its employees and retirees contributory self-insurance healthcare plans (Staywell Open Access Plan, Staywell In-Network Plan and the Post-65 Retiree Medicare Plan).
+An excess coverage insurance policy covers the portion of specific claims in excess of \$275,000 and aggregate claims in excess of \$24,731,274 for the open access plan and for the in-network plan.
+For Fiscal Year 2020, the City's share of the premiums for this employee benefit was \$16,948,403.
 For the Staywell Health Care Plan, the premiums paid by the City are recorded as expenditures/expenses of the various funds and premium revenue in the Staywell Health Care (Internal Service) Fund.
 Incurred but not reported medical, vision, and prescription claims are accrued as a liability in the Internal Service Fund.
 For the Post-65 Retiree Medicare Plan, the premiums paid by the City are recorded as expenditures/expenses of the various funds and remitted to Cigna.